-+D-340-005 Wildlife Connections Board or Poster Exhibit (SF157)-

-The purpose of this display is to show inter-connections and related aspects among animals, plants, and other habitat components.
++D-340-005 Wildlife Connections Board or Poster Exhibit (SF157) - The purpose of this display is to show inter-connections and related aspects among animals, plants, and other habitat components.
 All displays should show two or more interactions (connections) that occur between/among animals or between animals and their habitat.
 Displays might show how animals interact with other animals, with people, or with their habitat.
 Examples: 1) Food chain display.
 Use pictures, drawings, or other items to illustrate the source of food energy and where it goes who eats whom or what.
 Use arrows to show the direction of the energy (food) flow.
 2) Show the role of predators, scavengers, insect eaters, or others in nature.
 3) Show how wildlife numbers (populations) change through the year.
 4) Show predation, competition, or other behavioral interactions of wildlife.
-5) Choose one kind of wildlife and make observations through a season or year, keep notes of interactions, then make a display of what you saw.
+5) Choose one kind of wildlife and make observations through a season or year, keep notes of interactions, then make a display of what you saw

-+D-340-006 Wildlife Tracks Board or Diorama-type Box Exhibit (SF158)-Make a display of animal tracks using plaster-of-paris casts.
++D-340-006 Wildlife Tracks Board or Diorama-type Box Exhibit (SF158) - Make a display of animal tracks using casting plaster.
 There are 3 options.
 For all options, include a brief description of your experiences in making the tracks so the judges better understand what you did and learned.
-Positive casts (impressions as they would be in nature) are preferred, but not required.
+Positive casts (impressions as they would be in nature) are preferred but not required.

-- 1) Option 1 should show plaster-of-paris tracks of five or more kinds of animals along with a picture or illustration of each kind of animal.
-(OR) - 2) Option 2 should show two or more plaster-of-paris tracks of one specific kind of wildlife and should include a picture or illustration of the animal, what the animal may eat, and what may eat the animal.
+1) Option 1 should show plaster tracks of five or more kinds of animals along with a picture or illustration of each kind of animal.
 (OR)

+2) Option 2 should show two or more plaster tracks of one specific kind of wildlife and should include a picture or illustration of the animal, what the animal may eat, and what may eat the animal.
+(OR) 3) Option 3 should show two tracks and include the animal's habitat needs including preferred food, shelter, water, and space in addition to picture or illustration of the animal.